Photo by Pavel Danilyuk

 Attend Vancouver’s Saturday in the Park event celebrating life, joy, support and friends at Esther Short Park, 605 Esther St. in Vancouver.

-The event is Saturday, July 12 from 10 a.m. to 5 p.m.
+The free event is Saturday, July 11 from 10 a.m. to 5 p.m.
 More info at Southwest Washington Pride Alliance’s website.

 Portland Pickles Pride Night

 Head to Walker Stadium for the Portland Pickles Pride celebration.
-In addition to the game against the Gresham Greywolves, activities include Dizzy Bat, Hopscotch Pickle Juice Chug, Dave’s Hot Chicken Race, Launch-A-Ball and Pride Parade.
+In addition to the game against the Gresham Greywolves, on-field activities include Pickle Swing, Dizzy Bat, Dave’s Hot Chicken Race and Launch-A-Ball.
+There’s also a whole host of vendors to explore before and during the came.

 Tickets start at $12.
 Walker Stadium is at 4727 SE 92nd Ave. in Portland.
 For more info and to buy tickets, visit the Portland Pickles’ website.